RxLaboratory/Duik/src-docs/docs/guide/constraints/kinematics.md

 - On the controller of the end of the limb (the main controller):
   ![](../../img/duik/constraints/bezier-ik-effect.png)
     - By default, the layers are aligned on the virtual curve (tangent to the curve).
 You can uncheck the ***Auto orient*** option to animate their rotation manually.
     - Use the ***Offset*** to move the layers along the virtual curve.
-Note that this option is also **availabe on each layer individually**.
+Note that this option is also **available on each layer individually**.
 - On the *Curve* controller:
   ![](../../img/duik/constraints/bezier-ik-curveeffect.png)
     - Uncheck the ***Draw guides*** option to hide the dashed line representing the IK.
     - You can check the ***Show handles*** option to display secondary controls to adjust the virtual curve more precisely.

 ![](../../img/duik/constraints/bezier-ik-curve_00000.png)
-*When showning the curve handles, you can adjust the virtual Bézier curve very precisely.
+*When showing the curve handles, you can adjust the virtual Bézier curve very precisely.
 Double click on the handle to move it around.*

 The optional Bézier handles are actually groups in the shape layer content of the *Curve* controller; to animate them, animate the position of these groups.